sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/13 - Skyward/2 - DB Division.md

 "*...
 What in Hylia is this* noise *you're listening to?
 Is this meant to be music?*"

 "'Meant to be'?
-It *is*."
+It *is*." *Wait, he can hear the music in your earbuds?*

 "*...You're very strange for a Hylian, you know.*"

-"Oh, I'm--" You stopped briefly, thinking to yourself - *Wait, if I'm... /am/ I Hylian?
+"Oh, I'm--" You stopped briefly, thinking to yourself - *Wait, if I'm...
+I /am/ Hylian aren't I?
 Does it matter?* - but then you noticed the song was about to start it's aural assault on your ears, and it didn't matter anymore.
-Sword at the ready, and threading your arm into the shield, you finished, "too late.
+Sword at the ready, and threading your arm into the shield, you finished, "I know.
+It's too late.
 Let's do this."

 As soon as the beat finally dropped, you were almost *sprinting* into the Divine Beast, energised by the track, ready to take down any Guardians or other monsters in the way.